Belal-Md/java-practice/day_4/readme.txt

 4. Supplier: Represents supplier of results. using get() method.
   Supplier can return any type of data you want.
 It is simlar to getter function.

+Note: Streams Api helps to write a clean code using these Functional Interface.